ROOTZLA/Lotto/README.md

 ---
 ## Description

-When you launch the game, you must select the game from the drop-down menu:
+When you launch the game, you must select the game from the drop-down menu.
 Below are the criteria for various games.

-Lotto: from 1 to 7 numbers from 1-40; 1 additional number from 1-40
+* Lotto: from 1 to 7 numbers from 1-40; 1 additional number from 1-40
-EuroJackpot: from 1 to 5 numbers from 1-50; 2 additional numbers from 1-12
+* EuroJackpot: from 1 to 5 numbers from 1-50; 2 additional numbers from 1-12
-ViktingLotto: from 1 to 6 numbers from 1-48; 1 additional number from 1-5
+* ViktingLotto: from 1 to 6 numbers from 1-48; 1 additional number from 1-5
-Keno: from 1 to 10 numbers from 1-70
+* Keno: from 1 to 10 numbers from 1-70

 P.S.The text in the game is in Swedish